eerii/fresa/docs/getting_started/building.md

 **windows:**

-Windows is not tested yet, but the project should compile using either clang or gcc.
-Alternatively, you could try compiling it with MSVC, I will test it soon to check compatibility.
 You can use clang with [Visual Studio](https://docs.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170) or install gcc with [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
+As mentioned above, MSVC is a work in progress.

 ## extra: installing cmake